 Subject to the direction and control of the Director, the Deputy Director may perform the functions of the Director under this Act.

-7. Director’s tenure, salary, etc.
+7. Tenure, salary etc. (Sch.
+1)

 (1) Schedule 1 has effect with respect to the tenure, salary and conditions of service of the Director and the Deputy Director and the other matters provided for in that Schedule.